Furari Flores – the exhibition 2024

 I acknowledge the cultural diversity of all Aboriginal and Torres Strait Islander peoples, and celebrate their continued living cultures.
 I honour the continuous connection and contribution of Aboriginal and Torres Strait Islander peoples to Country, community and culture.
 Sovereignty has never been ceded.
 This land always was, and always will be, Aboriginal land.

-Furari Flores – Cara-Ann Simpson, teaser video by Ben Tupas 2024
+Furari Flores – Cara-Ann Simpson, documentary produced by Ben Tupas for the Furari Flores exhibition at UniSQ Art Gallery in 2024.

 fragili vanitatem mortis (the fragile vanity of death) 2020